Orbis-Software-Services/pnw.js/README.md

 # pnw.js

+## UPDATE!
+This library will be entirely reconstructed

 A powerful Node.js library for easy interaction with the Politics and War API

 To start using this library, simple do